Masehlaneng

-Masehlaneng is a village situated northwest of the town of Mokopane in the Waterberg District of the Limpopo province of South Africa.
-It is about 8 km from Mokopane, which is two hours from Gauteng by road.
+Masehlaneng is a village situated northwest of the town of Mokopane in the Mogalakwena Local Municipality of the Waterberg District in Limpopo, South Africa.
+It is about 8 km from Mokopane.
 The population is multiethnic.
 The dominant languages in the area are Northern Sotho and Northern Ndebele.

 The village shares boundaries with the villages Ga-Madiba, Moshate, Sekgakgapeng and Maroteng.
-It also borders Magopane River and Mogalakwena River.
+It also borders the Magopane River and Mogalakwena River.

-The village is currently represented in the Mogalakwena Municipality.

 Culture

-The village is located in a bushveld environment and has influences from Northern Sotho, Ndebele, Tsonga and SeSotho cultures.
+The village is located in a bushveld environment and has influences from Northern Sotho, Transvaal Ndebele, Tsonga and Sesotho cultures.